Valleyaapo/innoday/README.md

 	public abstract void deleteUnused(Innovation inno, Voter voter, Team team, Vote vote);
 }

-# Further development ideas for the software
+# Other further development ideas for the software
-Three votes for a voter, names are not probably necessary info in the database for usage but how to ensure a voter does not vote more than three times if there's no name check?
+Three votes for a voter, names are not probably necessary info in the database for usage but how to ensure a voter does not vote more than given times if there's no name check?

-The % of the given votes among the voters next to the amount of the votes -> three votes can be rounded by giving each student 3 profiles to vote on with, requires meeting with the teams beforehand possibly?
+The % of the given votes among the voters showed next to the amount of the votes in results page -> three votes can be rounded by giving each student 3 profiles to vote on with, requires meeting with the teams beforehand possibly?

 Maybe adding
-lombok and RowMappers to the software? (for knowledge: lombok requires an installation to a computer on which it is proggrammed)
+lombok, hibernate and RowMappers to the software? (for knowledge: lombok requires an installation to a computer on which it is proggrammed)

 # Further usage of the software